 Library Services: provides students with research and information supports as they engage in their studies.
-Library staff are available to support you both virtually and in person throughout the semester.
-For a detailed list of library supports and services, go to www.keyano.ca/library.
-For any inquiries, please email askthelibrary@keyano.ca.
+Library staff are available to support you both virtually and in person during the fall semester.
+For library service supports and inquiries, please email askthelibrary@keyano.ca.